Utrasarvikingarnir/tictac/docs/Administration_manual.md

 # Administration manual

-Next you call the master script by running the following command "sh ./bin/Master_Build".
+First you call the master script by running the following command "sh ./bin/Master_Build".
 The Master_Build script creates jar file, creates a documentation page and deploys the project.

 After running the Master_Build script you run the "sh ./bin/Run" command, then you can play Tic Tac Toe.